apitoolkit/apitoolkit-landing/docs/sdks/php/slim/index.md

 APItoolkit automatically detects different unhandled errors, API issues, and anomalies but you can report and track specific errors at different parts of your application.
 This will help you associate more detail and context from your backend with any failing customer request.

-To report all uncaught errors that happened during a web request, use the `reportError` method of the `APIToolkitSlim` class, passing in the `error` and the `request` as arguments, like so:
+To report all uncaught errors and service exceptions that happened during a web request, use the `reportError` method of the `APIToolkitSlim` class, passing in the `error` and the `request` as arguments, like so:

 ```php
 use Slim\Factory\AppFactory;